How to get rid of head lice – DW – 07/12/2024

 The most common treatment is insecticidal shampoos.
 They need to be applied several times to kill all the living lice.
 But they are less effective against lice eggs, which are called nits.
 You can apply a silicone oil, soaking the hair and scalp.

-Wash clothes that have been in contact with lice at 60 degrees Celsius (140 degrees Fahrenheit).
+Wash clothes that have been in contact with lice at 60 degrees Celsius (140 F).

 Put any items that can't be washed at high temperatures in a freezer for several hours, or seal them in a bag for a couple of days.